“Oops,” said Ms. Wigglefrog, “Wrong bottle…at least it tasted pretty good,” she said.

-While Hector worked on the first math challenge, he saw a bird fly by the window.
+While Carlos worked on the first math challenge, he saw a bird fly by the window.
 It was a cool color and he screamed, “Check out that cool bird!”

 The students looked out the window but the bird had flown away.

-“Too late,” said Hector, and the students turned back towards the front of the room.
+“Too late,” said Carlos, and the students turned back towards the front of the room.

 They were surprised to see Ms. Wigglefrog was no longer in her chair.
 She was running around the classroom flapping her arms as if they were wings, and she was whistling a song.

 “Ms. Wigglefrog!
-What are you doing?” laughed Eleanor.
+What are you doing?” laughed Jackie.